History of the Han dynasty: Foreign relations and war

 The first half of the 1st century BCE witnessed several succession crises for the Xiongnu leadership, allowing Han to further cement its control over the Western Regions.
 The Han general Fu Jiezi assassinated the pro-Xiongnu King of Loulan in 77 BCE.
 The Han formed a coalition with the Wusun, Dingling, and Wuhuan, and the coalition forces inflicted a major defeat against the Xiongnu in 72 BCE.
 The Han regained its influence over the Turpan Depression after defeating the Xiongnu at the Battle of Jushi in 67 BCE.
 In 65 BCE Han was able to install a new King of Kucha (a state north of the Taklamakan Desert) who would be agreeable to Han interests in the region.
 The office of the Protectorate of the Western Regions, first given to Zheng Ji (d.
-49 BCE), was established in 60 BCE to supervise colonial activities and conduct relations with the small kingdoms of the Tarim Basin.
+49 BCE), was established in 60 BCE to supervize colonial activities and conduct relations with the small kingdoms of the Tarim Basin.